NEIGHBORHOOD GRANTS INITIATIVE

 Your project proposal can be simple and straight-forward, or creative and out-of-the-box.
 A few past project ideas include landscaping, window boxes, block signs, house flags, power-washing, fence or porches repairs, painting, or lighting.
 We think it’s important that projects enhance the look of your neighborhood but even more importantly, that you and your neighbors get to connect and envision your community’s future while carrying out your project.
 So, we're leaving the ideas up to you!
 After all, you know your neighborhood best.

 We will run three project periods in the year, funding approx. $8,000 - $12,000 worth of projects per period.
-The number of projects funded will depend on the quantity and scope of proposed projects received in each application period.
+Individual projects can generally expect to receive $500 - $1,200, but may fall under or above these amounts, depending on the actual costs of the project.
+The number of projects funded each period will depend on the quantity and scope of proposed projects received in each application period.

 Summer (May - July)